databricks/terraform-provider-databricks/docs/guides/migration-0.3.x.md

 * Remove `mkdirs` attribute.
 Starting from v0.3.0 it behaves as if it is set to `true`.
 * Remove `validate_remote_file` attribute.
 Due to performance reasons, starting from v0.3.0 it doesn't fetch the contents of remote file to verify the checksum.
 * If you've relied on internal `content_b64_md5` attribute, please remove it.
 Starting from v0.3.0 its behavior is internalized.

+DBFS files would only be changed, if Terraform stage did change.
+This means that any manual changes to managed file won't be overwritten by Terraform, if there's no local change.

+## databricks_notebook

+* Rename `content` to `content_base64`, as this closer represents actual data within the field and simplifies internal code reusability.
+* Remove `format` attribute.
+Starting from v0.3.0 it behaves as if it is set to `SOURCE`.
+* Remove `overwrite` attribute.
+Starting from v0.3.0 it behaves as if it is set to `true`.
+* Remove `mkdirs` attributes.
+Starting from v0.3.0 it behaves as if it is set to `true`.

+After changing the code, `terraform apply` would replace managed notebooks.

+Notebook on Databricks workspace would only be changed, if Terraform stage did change.
+This means that any manual changes to managed notebook won't be overwritten by Terraform, if there's no local change to notebook sources.
+Notebooks are identified by their path, so changing notebook's name manually on the workspace and then applying Terraform state would result in creation of notebook from Terraform state.

+## databricks_cluster

+* Rewrite `library_jar`, `library_egg`, `library_whl`, `library_pypi`, `library_cran`, and `library_maven` with [library](https://registry.terraform.io/providers/databrickslabs/databricks/latest/docs/resources/cluster#library-configuration-block) configuration block.

 ## databricks_instance_profile